 How much does general liability insurance cost in Ohio?

 Small businesses in Ohio pay between $76 and $110 monthly for general liability insurance.
-The Hartford leads as the most affordable provider at $76 per month, with Simply Business and Nationwide following closely at $89 and $90 monthly respectively.
+The Hartford leads as the most affordable provider at $76 monthly, with Simply Business and Nationwide following at $89 and $90 monthly.

 Do Ohio businesses legally need general liability insurance?

-Ohio does not mandate general liability insurance for most businesses.
-However, municipalities may impose their own requirements, and certain licensed professionals must maintain specific coverage levels.
+Ohio doesn't mandate general liability insurance for most businesses.
+Municipalities may impose their own requirements, and certain licensed professionals must maintain specific coverage levels.

 Which company offers the best general liability insurance in Ohio?